 Becoming a dental assistant can take anywhere from nine months to two years, depending on the dental assisting career path you pursue.
 Certificate programs generally last nine to eleven months, while associate degree programs take about two years to complete.

-Dental assisting program classes are generally tailored to meet national certification and state-specific licensure requirements.
-You can expect your dental assisting classes to cover topics such as:
+Dental Assisting program classes are generally tailored to meet national certification and state-specific licensure requirements.
+You can expect your dental assist courses to cover topics such as:

 - Oral anatomy